 The Engineering/Physics/Maths/Geophysics Foundation Year is a one-year full-time course integrated with a further three or four-year degree course.

-- Our engineering courses are ranked in the top 5 in a variety of UK league tables.
+- Our engineering and physics courses are ranked in the top ten in a variety of UK league tables

 Typical entry requirements